FIRE BENEATH HER TRAILER

 Our 2024 goal is to purchase 30 Hectares by year’s end, which will cost $45,000.

 50 Hectares ($75,000) could garner protective status from both the UN and the Indonesian Government.
-This will help to establish a national park, especially for endemic Bornean ironwood, which is sacred for Dayak community.
+This will help to establish a national park, especially for endemic Bornean ironwood, which is sacred for the Dayak community.

 Please help us save this important region before it’s lost forever.